longhorn/longhorn/enhancements/20260811-volume-group-snapshot.md

 - Idempotency: controller restarts, repeated reconciles, and retried CSI RPCs never duplicate a member snapshot or backup.
 - Terminal phases: a group failed at the deadline stays Failed; the restore-guard annotation prevents re-snapshotting; deleting a member snapshot after Ready degrades the group and drops `status.readyToUse` to false, while the Kubernetes `VolumeGroupSnapshot` keeps `READYTOUSE=true` because the sidecar stops polling a ready content - a divergence that needs a guarding test.
 - Restore: a member PVC restores from its handle, for both types.
-- Deletion paths: through each entry point; a member that is its volume's latest snapshot (deferred purge), detached member volumes, a missing group, and `bak` deletion against an unreachable backup target.
+- Deletion paths: through each entry point; a member that is its volume's latest snapshot (deferred purge), detached member volumes, a missing group, and `bak` deletion against an unreachable backup target: the CRs delete immediately without remote cleanup, and the remote backups reappear after the target recovers, matching per-volume behavior.

 ### Upgrade strategy